NoUnique/pymecab-ko/README.md

 ## Using Unsupported Output Modes like `-Ochasen`

 Chasen output is not a built-in feature of MeCab, you must specify it in your `dicrc` or `mecabrc`.
-Notably, Unidic does not include Chasen output format.
+Notably, mecab-ko-dic does not include Chasen output format.
 Please see [the MeCab documentation](https://taku910.github.io/mecab/#format).

 # Alternatives